‘Taken too soon’: Remembering Highland Park shooting victims

 Instead they were killed in the gunfire, leaving their son orphaned.
 A stranger scooped up the blood-covered toddler and handed him to Greg Ring as he took cover with his wife and three children behind a popular pancake house.

-“We kind of met eyes and didn’t say anything….
-I put my arms out, and she gave him to me,” Ring said Wednesday, when describing the exchange with the unidentified woman, who then laid down in front of their car in shock.
+“We kind of met eyes and didn’t say anything. … I put my arms out, and she gave him to me,” Ring said Wednesday, when describing the exchange with the unidentified woman, who then lay down in front of their car in shock.

-Irina Colon wrote on a GoFundMe account she created for the family and Aiden that the boy would “have a long road ahead to heal, find stability, and ultimately navigate life as an orphan.”
+Irina Colon wrote on a GoFundMe page that the boy would “have a long road ahead to heal, find stability, and ultimately navigate life as an orphan.”

 STEPHEN STRAUS